Stuycs-K/final-project-3-huangp-shannonh/WORKLOG.md

 Made explanation of decoding in presentation better.
 Added another example and some more explanation for how to find echoes.

+### 5/30/23

+Worked with Henry to upload some tutorials on how to do stuff and added more to presentation.md.

 ## Henry Shannon